mhkeller/plot/README.md

   };
 }

-// Or if using vega-lite-api
+// Or, if using vega-lite-api
 const chart = data => {
 	return vl.markBar()
 		.description('A simple bar chart with embedded data.')